-- × New changes do not go into effect until October 15, 2019! - The rule does not change who is eligible for benefits - Affects people applying for a green card through family

-Many immigrants NOT impacted (refugees, U, VAWA, DACA, TPS, etc.)

-There is time to change enrollment- talk to an expert first
+Public Charge: Key Points: Most people should keep their benefits!
+New changes do not go into effect until October 15, 2019!
+The rule does not change who is eligible for benefits Only applies when applying for a green card Many immigrants NOT impacted (refugees, U, VAWA, DACÁ, TPS, etc.) There is time to change enrollment-talk to an expert first